pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 ## Hierarchical Clustering to assess validity
 The correlation matrix indicates that the responses from customers are reliable as the individual items strongly relate to each other.
 But how do we know that these ten items point to a single latent variable?
 In other words, are the results of this survey valid; are we actually measuring an underlying psychological phenomenon?

+Following the theory of latent variables, the ten measured variables should point to underlying phenomena.
 Several methods are available to reduce the ten survey dimensions two one or two latent variables.
 Best practice in psychometric analysis is factor analysis and structural equation modelling.
 The [psych package](http://personality-project.org/r/) provides extensive functionality to undertake such an analysis.
 Structural equation modelling is a complex topic that is outside the scope of this course.

 Another method to reduce the dimensions of a set of data is hierarchical clustering.
 Clustering is a method to detect patterns in data.
 Various methods are available to identify clusters, such as _k_-means and hierarchical clustering, which we implement in this case study.

 The basic idea of hierarchical clustering is that the algorithm calculates the 'distance' between data points as if they were situated in a geometric space of _n_ dimensions.
 The algorithm then groups the points that are closest to each other.
 When the algorithm has identified all clusters, it proceeds to clusters these groups.
 This process continues until all observations are part of the same cluster.

+Euclidean distance in `n`$ dimensions: `d(p,q) = \sqrt{(p_1- q_1)^2 + (p_2 - q_2)^2+\cdots+(p_i - q_i)^2+\cdots+(p_n - q_n)^2}`$

 Various techniques are available to calculate distances and to determine the nearest neighbour.
 In this chapter, we use the default values in the R functions, which calculates the Euclidean distance between points.
 The video below explains the principles of this technique in more detail.

-Euclidean distance: `d(p,q) = \sqrt{(p_1- q_1)^2 + (p_2 - q_2)^2+\cdots+(p_i - q_i)^2+\cdots+(p_n - q_n)^2}`$

 {width: 60%, align: middle}
 ![Hierarchical clustering video by Augmented Startups.](https://www.youtube.com/watch?v=EUQY3hL38cw)